Players call MLB economic proposal `extremely disappointing' - WHIZ News

 Each player’s figure then would be prorated by the 82/162 formula agreed to in March, causing a loss of 49.4%.

-There would be an additional $200 million in postseason bonus money that would be given in a higher proportion to players with larger salaries.
+There would be an additional $200 million in postseason bonus money — $25 million for the Division Series, $50 million for the League Championship Series and $125 million for the World Series — that would be given in proportion to the difference in money lost between this proposal and the March agreement.

 As a result, a player at the minimum would earn $262,217, according to calculations MLB gave the union.
 A $1 million salary would be cut to $434,143, $5 million to $1,642,113, $10 million to $2,947,895, $15 million to $4,049,497, $20 million to $5,151,099, $25 million to $6,048,520, $30 million to $6,945,942 and $35 million to $7,843,363.